WcRnm/eliot-static/content/camp/templates/workshop.md

 ---
 title:      Workshop Name
 subtitle:   Optional subtitle

-# presenter's name
+show:       false

 presenter:  Presenter's Name

 # List of images and alt text (in quotes)
 # first image is typically the presenter.